-Moreover, bear in mind that chronic insomnia increases the risk of various musculoskeletal disorders.
+Moreover, bear in mind that chronic insomnia increases the risk of different musculoskeletal disorders.

-So, try to take care of your sleep regimen by using appropriate pillows and a firm mattress that conforms to your body.
+So, try to take care of your sleep regime by using appropriate pillows and a firm mattress that molds to your body.

 Having said that, it’s also necessary for you to sleep in a comfortable position if you have neck pain.
 Here are some simple guidelines.